KSI: Replacing the mushroom lamp with an LED

 Replacement and conversion of various luminaires

-Two applications for funding were submitted for the replacement and conversion of around 3,400 luminaires, including 620 old town luminaires.
-The aim of replacing the luminaires is to further reduce electricity consumption and to implement the EU regulation banning high-pressure mercury lamps.
+There are two applications for funding.
+It concerns the replacement and conversion of 3,400 luminaires.
+These include 620 old town luminaires.
+The aim is to reduce electricity consumption.
+The EU regulation banning high-pressure mercury lamps is being implemented.

 File number: 03KS6012